 During the year ending 30 June 2020 Council drew down new borrowings of \$123.500m and repaid \$20.000m.
-Interest expense was paid quarterly in arrears on these borrowings and interest revenue of \$0.033m was received on a borrower note on maturity.
+Interest expense was paid quarterly in arrears on these borrowings and interest revenue of \$0.033m was received on a borrower notes on maturity.
 Council received a dividend of \$0.086m as a shareholder.

-Wellington International Airport Limited COVID-19
+Wellington International Airport Limited

-Support for an underwrite of additional equity, if required.
-For more information refer to Note 34: Contingencies (page 285).
+COVID-19: Support for an underwrite of additional equity, if required.
+For more information refer to Note 34: Contingencies (page XX).